MegaOwIer/rucgraph/README.md

 # rucgraph

-This is a library of cpp header files mainly used for graph computing tasks.
+This is a library of cpp header files mainly used for performing graph computing tasks.
 Here is [a Table of Contents](assets/Introduction.pdf).
-Some other descriptions can be found on this [page](https://yahuisun.github.io/rucgraph/).

-<b>Welcome to joining the development of rucgraph by pulling requests!</b>
+Some other descriptions can be found on this [page](https://yahuisun.github.io/rucgraph/). <b>Welcome to joining the development of rucgraph by pulling requests!</b>